 I quickly arrived at the medina in SALE and the next bit of fun started.

-NOTE: I was amazed how people just stepped up and re-stacked the crates, that I had clipped.
+The whole place was crowded. but full of nice people.
 I would slow down for people.
 But more often people would make way for me.

 Apparently no-one understood me.
 Neither French nor English.
 I was reduced to asking for the colour of the door.
 It really went downhill at that point.
 Luckily a motor cycle went by the riad and seconds later by me.
 Yaseem came out and found me.
 Job done.